pdrivom/TruphoneCodingChallenge/README.md

 - certificate to expose API on https
 - test security token on the requests
+- add unit tests for other non-required features
 - add unit testing to consumer
+- add database tests

 ## How to scale